Johannes Hauerslev: Career

 Hauerslev ran a photographic studio at Fælledvej 9 in Nørrebro from 1887 to 1918.
 It was after that continued by Alfred Andersen (from c.
 1933; Alfred Munk-Andersen).

 He was awarded a medal at the 1896 Baltic Exhibition in Malmö and was created a Knight in the order of the Dannebrog in 1910.

-He was a member of the Danish Association of Photographers and strongly involved in the establishment of the Photoraphers' House (Fotografernes Stiftelse) at Ruesgade 199 in Copenhagen.
+He was a member of the Danish Association of Photographers and strongly involved in the establishment of the Photographers' House (Fotografernes Stiftelse) at Ruesgade 199 in Copenhagen.

 Personal life

 Hauerslev was married to Georgine Rosalie Hauerslev.
 They had one daughter, Katy Hauerslev.
 He died on 21 October 1821 in Charlottenlund and was buried in Vestre Cemetery.